Filing a Claim for Roof Damage

 Hire a Professional

 Insurance companies are very particular when it comes to who they authorize to perform roof repairs.
-While there are some insurance companies that submit a check directly to the property owner and allow them to pay for repairs directly, some insurance companies pay the repair company themselves.
+While there are some insurance companies that submit a check directly to the property owner and allow them to pay for repairs right away, some insurance companies pay the repair company themselves.

 If the insurance company you hire to repair your roof is not licensed, the insurance company may deny your claim.
 Always partner with a professional not only to ensure your claim is approved but also to ensure your roof is repaired or replaced the correct way.